rickmanley-nc/satellite/README.md

  - Content View filters for EPEL7
  - Red Hat Insights
  - OpenSCAP scanning and reporting against a Standard Policy system and a STIG policy
  - When installed with IdM integration...
-RBAC,
+RBAC, LDAP, Kerb Auth, SSO
- - More to come...
-Ansible Tower integration, Gluster integration, OpenShift integration

 ## Requirements and Steps